 It’s a new season for the Arizona Cardinals.
 A 17-game season awaits the Red Sea in the third year of coach Kliff Kingsbury.

 It’s a time where another playoff miss is not something the franchise can afford, so how far can the Cardinals go?
-Here’s the fourth of a four-part preview as the 2021 NFL draws closer.
+Here’s the second of a four-part preview as the 2021 NFL draws closer.

-Featured photo courtesy of Rob Schumacher/The Arizona Republic
+Featured Image courtesy of the Arizona Cardinals

 “From Our Haus to Yours”